FortiHub/dnacrypt-key/README.md

 *If necessery install packages random and unidecode!

-And install DNA CRYPT using this command in terminal:
+And install DNACRYPTKEY using this command in terminal:

 ```
-pip install dnacrypt-key
+pip install dnacryptkey
 ```

-If you want, install dnacrypt-key and use command status() to verify status of package.
+If you want, install dnacryptkey and use command status() to verify status of package.

 ## Running the test

-dnacrypt uses third-party packages to run.
+dnacryptkey uses third-party packages to run.

-### Test status dnacrypt-key
+### Test status dnacryptkey

 ```
-import dnacrypt-key
+import dnacryptkey
-print(dnacrypt-key.dnacrypt-key.required)
+print(dnacryptkey.dnacryptkey.required)
-print(dnacrypt-key.dnacrypt-key.status())
+print(dnacryptkey.dnacryptkey.status())
 ```

 ### See how to use it

 ```
-import dnacrypt-key
+import dnacryptkey
-print(dnacrypt-key.dnacrypt-key.use)
+print(dnacryptkey.dnacryptkey.use)
 ```

 ### See description

 ```
-import dnacrypt-key
+import dnacryptkey
-print(dnacrypt-key.dnacrypt-key.description)
+print(dnacryptkey.dnacryptkey.description)
 ```